 Historical SIDs resulting from years of organizing and reorganizing domains can lead to token bloat and broken access control.
 Stealthbits Active Directory Cleanup Tool helps identify and clean up Historical SIDs to improve performance and help ensure users have access to resources they need and are entitled to.

-If tokens become too large, users can receive error messages during login and applications using Kerberos authentication can fail.
-Stealthbits Active Directory Cleanup Tool can estimate token size to find users and principals who’s tokens are approaching their limit so you can reduce group size and cleanup SID history to prevent problems before they occur.
+If tokens become too large, users can receive error messages during login, and applications using Kerberos authentication can fail.
+Stealthbits Active Directory Cleanup Tool can estimate the token size to find users and principals whose tokens are approaching their limit so you can reduce group size and cleanup SID history to prevent problems before they occur.

 Disabled accounts, like stale accounts, create unnecessary complexity, show up in reports and audits and add to vulnerability.
-Reporting on these accounts so they are understood, removed where not need and enabled where they are helps ensure the health of Active Directory.
+Reporting on these accounts so they are understood, removed where not need and enabled where they help ensure the health of Active Directory.

 Password maintenance is a significant problem in many environments.
 If passwords are expired but remain unchanged, this adds risk and could indicate an account that is not used frequently and requires further investigation.
 Any Active Directory Cleanup project should find these accounts and determine if they are needed.

-Inactive users add complexity to management and reporting, and increase security risk.
-Stealthbits Active Directory Cleanup Tool allows you not only to find and report on inactive users, it provides a customizable workflow which allows you to automatically move them to a staging OU, understand the impact of removing them and automatically bulk delete them when you are ready.
+Inactive users add complexity to management and reporting and increase security risk.
+Stealthbits Active Directory Cleanup Tool allows you not only to find and report on inactive users, but it also provides a customizable workflow which allows you to automatically move them to a staging OU, understands the impact of removing them and automatically bulk delete them when you are ready.

 Empty AD groups should be found and removed as an empty group serves no purpose.
 Stealthbits Active Directory Cleanup Tool provides a report of empty groups making the process easy.